ciao-lang/ciao_emacs/contrib/README.md

 > ```
 > [ALT+X]package-refresh-contents[RET]
 >```
 > Once the packages are refreshed, try installing again.

-For `flycheck` support, add the next line into your Emacs init file for adding the checkers.
+For `flycheck` support, add the next line into your Emacs init file for adding the checkers:
 ```	emacs-lisp
 (eval-after-load 'flycheck '(add-hook 'flycheck-mode-hook 'flycheck-ciao-setup))
 ```
-If you use [use-package](https://github.com/jwiegley/use-package), you can insert instead
+If you use [use-package](https://github.com/jwiegley/use-package), you can insert instead:
 ```	emacs-lisp
 (use-package flycheck-ciao
   :after flycheck